 Copper And The Human Body

-But copper is also an important trace mineral that plays a vital role throughout out bodily system.
+Copper plays a vital role throughout out bodily system.
 Modern science recognizes copper’s important role in a diverse range of bodily functions:

 - It helps the sensory information flow through the nervous system.

 - It is a powerful anti-inflammatory and helps us recover from physical injuries.

 - It helps keep our skin and hair healthy and strong.

 - It aids in digestion and helps us efficiently process food, resulting in less fat storage.

 So Ayurveda recommends it for skin conditions, gastritis, or anemia, and also might consider poor hair or skin as a sign of copper deficiency.